jinalshah/devops-images/docs/reading-the-docs.md

 #### Reading the Documentation via your Host Machine

-Ensure you are the root of this repository.
+Ensure you are at the root of this repository.

 Ensure `mkdocs` is installed on your machine.
 If not, you can install it using: `python3 -m pip install --upgrade mkdocs-material`